openshift/training/docs/operators/02-cluster-version-operator.md

 ```

 If you view the logs of the cluster version operator, you can see
-its continously applying the desired state to avoid configuration drift.
+its continuously applying the desired state to avoid configuration drift.

 To see the logs, execute the following: